BABY FORMULA

 What is Eczema?

-Eczema is a skin condition that is characterized by dry skin, itchiness, and red rash on the skin.
-Eczema is hereditary, and therefore it is caused by genetic factors and exacerbated by environmental factors.
-For babies, many factors, including climate, allergens, and irritants, can cause eczema flare-ups.
+Eczema is characterized by dry skin, itchiness, and a red rash.
+Eczema is influenced by genetic factors and exacerbated by environmental factors.
+Many factors, including climate, allergens, and irritants, can cause eczema flare-ups in babies.
 Eczema is not contagious, meaning that it cannot be transmitted from one person to another through skin contact.

 What Causes Eczema in Babies?